Oddjob: Film

-At the beginning of Goldfinger, Oddjob is seen only as a silhouette against a wall as he knocks Bond unconscious at the Fontainebleau Hotel, after which he and/or Goldfinger kills Bond girl Jill Masterson, with whom Bond had spent the night, through "skin suffocation" by painting her entire body with gold paint.
+At the beginning of the 1964 film Goldfinger, Oddjob (Harold Sakata) is seen only as a silhouette against a wall as he knocks James Bond (Sean Connery) unconscious at the Fontainebleau Hotel, after which he and/or Goldfinger kills Bond girl Jill Masterson (Shirley Eaton), with whom Bond had spent the night, through "skin suffocation" by painting her entire body with gold paint.

-When Bond meets Goldfinger for a round of golf, Oddjob is seen in full for the first time.
+When Bond meets Auric Goldfinger (Gert Fröbe) for a round of golf, Oddjob is seen in full for the first time.
 Goldfinger describes him as "an admirable manservant but mute".
 He only has four lines of 'dialogue' throughout the film: in his first line, upon pretending to have found Goldfinger's missing golf ball, he exclaims, "Aha!".
-The second time, after killing Tilly Masterson, he instructs his men to dispose of her body by merely pointing at them and saying, "Ah!
+The second time, after killing Tilly Masterson (Tania Mallet), he instructs his men to dispose of her body by merely pointing at them and saying, "Ah!
 Ah!".
 The third time, he says "Ah!" to order Bond to put on a gas mask before entering Fort Knox.
 The fourth time, as Bond electrocutes him in Fort Knox, he yells a final long, loud "Arrgh!".

 Oddjob acts as Goldfinger's personal chauffeur, bodyguard, and golf caddy.
 He wears a bowler hat with a sharpened steel rim, using it as a lethal weapon in the style of a chakram (an Indian throwing weapon) or a flying guillotine.
 It is powerful and capable of cutting through steel and decapitating a stone statue.
 He uses it to kill Tilly Masterson by breaking her neck.

-Physically, Oddjob is extremely strong and resilient; he crushes a golf ball with one hand, and during the climactic fight scene with Bond, he is struck in the chest by a thrown gold bar and struck in the head with a wooden object used as a club.
+Physically, Oddjob is extremely strong and resilient: he crushes a golf ball with one hand, and during the climactic fight scene with Bond, he is struck in the chest by a thrown gold bar and struck in the head with a wooden object used as a club.
 He barely flinches after both these attacks.
 However, he is never mentioned to be a karate expert.
 He is also fanatically loyal to Goldfinger and his plot, as he is willing to die in the nuclear explosion in Fort Knox rather than allow the bomb's disarmament.

 Oddjob's demeanor remains constant throughout the film.
 He smiles broadly whenever he encounters Bond, even during their fight scene.
 The only time he shows anything resembling fear or wariness is when Bond attempts to use Oddjob's hat against him.
-Oddjob dodges the hat, causing it to get stuck between a pair of metal bars.
-When he retrieves his hat and tries to free it, Bond grabs a sparking wire severed by the hat earlier and thrusts the open end onto the bars.
-The electric current transfers to the bars and then to the metal in the hat's rim, which electrocutes Oddjob to death.
-When asked what happened to him, Bond replies, "he blew a fuse".

-In a mid-credits scene of Inspector Gadget (1999), Oddjob is seen at a "Minions Anonymous" meeting, along with Jaws; he is credited as "Famous Villain With Deadly Hat".
+Oddjob dodges the hat, which hits metal bars and sticks there.
+As Oddjob retrieves his hat, Bond touches the bars with an electric cable cut loose earlier in the fight.
+Oddjob is electrocuted and dies.
+Bond later remarks to Felix Leiter (Cec Linder), "he blew a fuse".